Skip to main content

 If you've been reading along, then you should already have a grasp on why trying to implement conditional code with asynchronous rendering is not a good idea.
 If the test writer cannot accurately predict the given state of the system, then neither can Cypress.
 Error handling offers no additional proof this can be done deterministically.

 You should think of failed commands in Cypress as akin to uncaught exceptions in server side code.
-It is not possible to try to recover in those scenarios because the system has transitioned to an unreliable state.
+It's not possible to try to recover in those scenarios because the system has transitioned to an unreliable state.
 Instead you generally always opt to crash and log.
 When Cypress fails the test - that is exactly what it is doing.
 Bailing out, skipping any remaining commands in the test, and logging out the failure.

 But... for the sake of the argument, let's imagine for a moment you did have error handling in Cypress.